 05 of 05

 More Apps You May Need

-Car Finder: If you're walking to Disneyland from your hotel, you won't need this.
+Find Your Car with AR: If you're walking to Disneyland from your hotel, you won't need this.
 But if you end up in the Toy Story Lot, that place is enormous.
-It's far too easy to lose to track of where you parked and things look different at night than they did in the morning.
+It's far too easy to lose to track of where you parked, and things look different at night than they did in the morning.

-All you have to do is turn it on, click and it marks your parking spot.
+All you have to do to take care of that problem is turn the app on before you walk away from your vehicle, click, and it marks your parking spot.
 On the way back, it leads you to your starting point using a friendly arrow that points the way.

 Yelp: You may also need to find something in the area that isn't on the Disneyland map, like a grocery store, a Coffee Bean & Tea Leaf shop or a pharmacy.
 Yelp is good for more than just ratings and has a good local area search function that can help you with that.